Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-04-04-post-three-how-to-write-the-perfect-user-story.md

 ### Be flexible and do what your developers ask

-Ultimately they have to dev it, and you want them to feel comfortable (if they are asking for unreasonable things then you have to provide that feedback to the appropriate channels and consider going with different developers)
+Ultimately they have to dev it, and you want them to feel comfortable, so if they want you to structure your stories or tickets in a particular way or ask for some other kinds of deliverables, you should try to work with them.
+People over process, if you have talented devs that keeping them around can be more valuable than doing everything "the right way".
+If they are consistently asking for unreasonable things and rejecting your suggestions then you may have to provide that feedback to the appropriate channels and consider going with different developers or the team may have to be restructured.

 ### Work with what you got

 Sometimes it is not necessary or not possible to refine the details of each acceptance criterion to the point of using the BDD Given...
 Then...
 When... structure.
-Many teams work with a product manager and business analyst(s) who can refine the user stories to the greatest level of detail.
+Many teams will staff both a product manager and business analyst(s) who can work together to refine the user stories to the greatest level of detail.
 If its just you and/or you are wearing multiple hats within the company, then you might not have enough time to go into full detail for each user story.
-You should use BDD practices when you are able but that level of detail can be sacrificed if necessary.
+You should use BDD practices when you are able but that level of detail can be sacrificed if necessary, because early and often delivery is the best way to get a quality product.

+### Work closely with developers

+If you can work closely with developers then you can gain more leeway with the way you write your user stories.
+Although they should be clear and concise and properly sized and prioritized according to business need, you don't want to spend a ton of time perfecting the user stories if you can establish constant feedback with a small team of developers.
+Feedback and iteration trumps details, as there will always arise cases you didn't expect and technical hurdles, and grey areas of interpretation.
+Always try to work with developers as closely as possible and be available to provide clarification as they need it.

 ### Be a developer yourself